mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 (Alternatively, replace her Leadership 1 skill with Instruction 17 ).
 Supplement 1: 760 Patrons has various patron encounters that could take place during this period, or Spinward Encounters offers fully fledged adventures – some of which take place in this region of the sector.
 If it's preferable to keep the adventure much tighter, then these events could take place on Trexalon or the ship's very next port of call.

 **Referee's Note**
 This act needs to be handled with care as it involves a certain loss of player agency.
 While players are usually happy for Referees to inflict combat wounds or even imprisonment on their character, kidnapping may be considered a step too far.
-Referees should consider carefully who is playing Sina and ideally look for someone interested in the role- playing aspects.
+Referees should consider carefully who is playing Sina and ideally look for someone interested in the role-playing aspects.
 Vague or direct warning of the issues may be an option.
-Additionally, Sina should absolutely be allowed to 'act' during her confinement whether it's to confound her abductors with her abilities (which perhaps, under the stressful conditions, have become more frequently available or perhaps they have 'returned' post- lobotomy), communicate telepathically – if perhaps cloudily – with Nestine (a new ability triggered perhaps due to their closeness in Jump or again due to the stresses of the kidnapping), and of course, with her Precognition, to be involved in thwarting her abductors' response to any rescue by her friends or providing a distraction at the critical moment.
+Additionally, Sina should absolutely be allowed to 'act' during her confinement whether it's to confound her abductors with her abilities (which perhaps, under the stressful conditions, have become more frequently available or perhaps they have 'returned' post-lobotomy), communicate telepathically – if perhaps cloudily – with Nestine (a new ability triggered perhaps due to their closeness in Jump or again due to the stresses of the kidnapping), and of course, with her Precognition, to be involved in thwarting her abductors' response to any rescue by her friends or providing a distraction at the critical moment.

 ## Scene 1: Snooping Around